audiotheme/cue/README.md

 ## Installation

-[Cue is in the WordPress.org plugin directory](https://wordpress.org/plugins/cue/) and can be installed directly form within your admin panel.
+[Cue is in the WordPress.org plugin directory](https://wordpress.org/plugins/cue/) and can be installed within your admin panel.